VarunKarthikjakkamputi14072/Computer-Networking/README.md

-" Proposal for NETWORK SETUP FOR A UNIVERSITY"
+"  NETWORK SETUP FOR A UNIVERSITY"
+"Mini project"

 In this project, we will primarily focus on the designand implementation of network setup in a university using